Federal Judge Rules Gov. Tom Wolf, Dr. Rachel Levine's Shutdown Orders Unconstitutional

-PITTSBURGH (KDKA/AP) – A federal judge has ruled that Gov. Tom Wolf’s shutdown order and business closures were unconstitutional.
+PITTSBURGH (KDKA/AP) – A federal judge has ruled that Gov. Tom Wolf’s shutdown orders were unconstitutional.

 Butler, Fayette, Greene and Washington counties — and some Republican officials like Congressman Mike Kelly and state Reps.
 Marcie Mustello, Daryl Metcalfe and Tim Bonner — filed a lawsuit against Gov. Wolf and Secretary of Health Dr. Rachel Levine.